kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 {{< warning >}}
-If you are considering to disable the `JobManagedBy` feature gate, or to downgrade the cluster to a version without the feature gate enabled, inspect there are no jobs with a custom value of the `spec.managedBy` field.
+If you are considering to disable the `JobManagedBy` feature gate, or to downgrade the cluster to a version without the feature gate enabled, check if there are jobs with a custom value of the `spec.managedBy` field.
 If there are such jobs, there is a risk that they might be reconciled by two controllers after the operation: the built-in Job controller and the external controller indicated by the field value.